 The Way to Walk

-The Way to Walk is YA fiction inspired by real events that brings to life the actual people known to have lived, and perished, during this historical tragedy.
-The York martyrs speak to us across the generations, and recent archaeological finds from this very region and period stand in silent testimony to the dangers they faced.
+Roni struggles to navigate this perilous environment and win Biket’s love, all while choosing his own way to walk: the path of his pious teacher, or that of his more cosmopolitan mentor.
+Together, Roni and Biket face terrifying challenges.
+Biket’s courage will help Roni achieve his full potential and may just save both their lives.The Way to Walk fictionalizes real events and brings to life the actual people known to have lived, and perished, during this historical tragedy.
+The York martyrs speak to us across the generations, and recent archaeological finds from this region and period stand in silent testimony to the dangers they faced.
 Their experience is as relevant today as it was eight centuries ago, as bigotry and groundless hatred continue to lurk unabated in the darker folds of the human heart.